 This is the question that Viva Farms in Skagit County aims to tackle.
 Viva is what’s called a farm incubator.
 This means they provide land, training, equipment and infrastructure, marketing support, and capital support (the “big 5”) to new farmers.
 These farmers gain experience and grow their business until it’s strong enough to survive on its own.
 “We need new resources if we’re going to have a sustained and economically viable agricultural system,” says Anna Chotzen of Viva Farms.
 “It’s going to take a lot of buy-in” she continues, “buy-in from producers, consumers, governments at the federal, state, and local levels… but it’s worth it.”

-The incubator gets a variety of applicants, from city residents seeking a change to farmworkers seeking to become farm owners.
+The incubator gets a variety of applicants, from city residents seeking a change, to farmworkers seeking to become farm owners.
 They must demonstrate that they have a genuine interest and some skills – either through experience or by completing a course through Skagit Valley College.
-But once in the program, farmers can access everything they need.
-Tractors, greenhouses, cold storage, a wash station – tens of thousands of dollars worth of infrastructure – for reasonable rental fees.
-Less tangible but equally valuable are the workshops that teach people farming, business, and how to access the capital needed to grow.
+But once in the program, farmers can access everything they need: tractors, greenhouses, cold storage, a wash station – tens of thousands of dollars worth of infrastructure – for reasonable rental fees.
+Less tangible, but equally valuable, are the workshops that teach people farming, business, and how to access the capital needed to grow.

 Another huge benefit is the marketing advantage offered.
 By marketing collectively, Viva has become one of the largest sellers of organic berries in Skagit County.
-This has allowed small farmers access to huge markets, like Whole Foods.
+This has allowed small farmers access to huge markets like Whole Foods.
 Now, having established this relationship, Whole Foods is buying many different vegetable crops from Viva.
 Printed on each of the dollars the farmers take in is a fitting slogan, E Pluribus Unum: “Out of many, one.”

 It takes time to learn the skills, gain the experience, and find the money to become successful.
-But incubator farmers from Viva are doing it.
+But incubator farmers from Viva are doing just that.
 Nelida Martinez, a farmer from Oaxaca by way of California (pictured above), is the owner of Pura Nelida Farms.
 She started at Viva Farms and has now graduated to be a successful commercial farmer.
 She is a part of a growing trend of female farm operators and an example of a farm worker who have spun off to create her own operation.
-A similar example is Mauricio Soto, an incubator farmer who has worked on a large production farm in Skagit and until last year was farm manager at Viva.
+A similar example is Mauricio Soto, an incubator farmer who has worked on a large production farm in Skagit, and until last year was farm manager at Viva.
 He decided to step down to focus on his own farm, and has since hired a full-time employee.

 Viva Farms is still growing as an organization.
 Founded in 2009, the program now includes 5 full-time staff as well as part-time and seasonal staff and an Americorps position.
-They recently expanded their 33 acre parcel to include an additional 45 acres nearby.
+They recently expanded their 33-acre parcel to include an additional 45 acres nearby.
 This larger site allows graduates access to land and equipment after they’ve surpassed the need for some of the other services Viva provides.
 They plan to create more of these so-called “ag parks” where small farms live alongside each other and share resources.
 Their marketing efforts are expanding as well.
 They now offer a Community Supported Agriculture (CSA) share where customers sign up to receive weekly boxes of fresh produce grown by these new farms.

 Longer-term, they hope to provide a model to save the American farmer.
-Throughout the country we have huge populations of people wanting to own farms but unable.
+Throughout the country we have huge populations of people wanting to own farms but unable to do so.
 Farmworkers across the country have years of experience in producing high quality food, but little money, no access to land, and no marketing experience.
 With the right tools and systems, these people can certainly fill the void left by the retiring generation.
 If we take care of our farm workers now, they will ensure that we eat for generations to come.

-You can support Viva Farms by seeking out their produce in stores, signing up for their CSA, donating.
+You can support Viva Farms by seeking out their produce in stores, signing up for their CSA, and donating.
 More details are available on their website.